bingeboy/vim101/04-files.md

 In command mode you can view all buffers that are currently active.
 ```
 :buffers - Displays a list of buffers with numbers
-:buffers 2 - switches to the 2nd buffer in the list.
+:buffer 2 - switches to the 2nd buffer in the list.
 ```